Noise-induced stop-and-go traffic dynamics: Modelling and control: Introduction

-In this contribution, we first show that white Gaussian noise in a stable nonlinear car-following model -~namely the \emph{Adaptive Time Gap}f (ATG) model~- can destabilize the system, inducing a phase transition from laminar to periodic dynamics.
-Analogous to Kapitza's pendulum, the uniform solution remains stable for small perturbations, while an oscillatory solution with stop-and-go waves becomes stable for perturbations larger than a critical threshold.
-Stop-and-go waves are classically understood in the literature as a linear instability in a deterministic framework.
-Here, however, we show that nonlinear instabilities, driven solely by noise, can trigger oscillatory dynamics in an unconditionally linearly stable model when noise amplitude is sufficiently large.
-This noise-induced collective behaviour can be considered a type of stochastic resonance and stochastic stabilisation.
-In addition, we show that a simple linear transformation of the model, which amplifies its response and includes a positive acceleration bias, can compensate for the noise effects and significantly improve the stability of the uniform solution.
-Some simulations replicating Sugiyama's experiment illustrate the results.
+In this contribution, we first review, in Section~\ref{Sec:Review}, the state of the art in traffic instabilities for both deterministic and stochastic car-following models.
+We then present, in Section~\ref{Sec:Simulation}, an original stochastic approach showing that white Gaussian noise in the measurement of the distance to the predecessor within a stable nonlinear car-following model can destabilize the system, inducing a phase transition from laminar to periodic dynamics.
+The uniform solution remains stable for small perturbations, while an oscillatory solution with stop-and-go waves becomes spontaneously stable when perturbations exceed a critical threshold.
+Thus, nonlinear instabilities driven solely by noise can trigger oscillatory dynamics in an otherwise unconditionally linearly stable model, provided the noise amplitude is sufficiently large.
+Some simulations reproducing Sugiyama’s experiment \cite{sugiyama2008traffic} illustrate these effects.
+Furthermore, in Section~\ref{Sec:Stab}, we show that a simple linear transformation of the model, amplifying its response and adding a positive acceleration bias, can mitigate the noise effects and substantially enhance the stability of the uniform flow.
+We interpret this noise-induced collective behaviour using an analogy to the Kapitza inverted pendulum and the concepts of stochastic resonance and stochastic stabilisation in Section~\ref{Sec:Dis}.
+Finally, Section~\ref{Sec:Ccl} provides a summary and concluding remarks.